 - talk of suicide or death

-The main method used to diagnose bipolar is a thorough clinical interview with a psychiatrist, psychologist, or other mental health professional.
+The main method used to diagnose bipolar is a thorough clinical interview with a psychiatrist, psychologist, or other mental health specialist (Fink & Kraynak, 2015).
 Although there are written methods for documenting the severity and number of symptoms, those tests only complement a complete interview.
 They do not substitute for a face-to-face evaluation by a professional.
 Like all mental disorders, there are not yet any blood tests or other biological tests that can be used to diagnose bipolar disorder.

-An early bipolar symptom may be hypomania — an emotional state in which the person shows a high level of energy, excessive moodiness or irritability, and impulsive or reckless behavior for at least 4 days.
-The symptoms associated with hypomania tend to feel good.
-Therefore, even when family and friends learn to recognize the mood swings, the individual often may deny that anything is wrong.
+An early bipolar symptom may be hypomania — an emotional state in which the person shows a high level of energy, excessive moodiness or irritability, and impulsive or reckless behavior for at least four (4) consecutive days.
+The symptoms associated with hypomania tend to feel good, and so many times the person seeks to minimize the symptoms to others.
+Even when family and friends learn to recognize the mood swings, the individual may deny — or may not even realize — that anything is wrong.

 And as with nearly all mental disorder diagnoses, the symptoms of manic depression must cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 Bipolar symptoms also can not be the result of substance use or abuse (e.g., alcohol, drugs, medications) or caused by a general medical condition.